devereaweaver/Road-to-React/README.md

 It worked 🤷🏾‍♂️ BUT in retrospect, we could have improved the developer experience by taking advantage of some good JS frameworks and/or libraries.

-I want to try rewrite that thing using React and TypeScript this time!...
+I want to try rewrite that thing using React and TypeScript this time!

-Problem...I don't really know react that well.
+Problem...I don't really know React that well.

 Solution..."The Road to React".